metaskills/store_configurable/README.md

 ## Usage

-The `config` method is your gateway to StoreConfigurable and unlike ActiveRecord's new Store object in 3.2, there is no configuration needed to start using it for any property.
+Our `config` method is your gateway to StoreConfigurable and unlike ActiveRecord's new Store object in 3.2, there is no configuration needed to start using it for any property.
 It will dynamically expand for every property or namespace.
 This allows you or other plugins' configurations to be grouped in logical nodes.
 All examples below assume that StoreConfigurable is being used on a User instance as shown in the setup above.

 ```ruby
 @user.config.remember_me = true